d-rita/fast-food-fast/README.md

    - Accept and decline orders
    - Mark orders as completed
 - A user should be able to see a history of ordered food

+This project is hosted on github pages on https://d-rita.github.io/fast-food-fast